programmfabrik/easydb-documentation/en/sysadmin/konfiguration/sso/sso.md

 ## Frontend configuration

-There are several variables available for configuring the web front end, which are set in the .yml.
+There are several variables available for configuring the web front end, which are set in the `easydb5-master.yml`.

+The location of `easydb5-master.yml` is chosen during the [install](/sysadmin/installation/installation.html).

+> Only add those lines which are missing in your configuration.

 Example 1: